s-ol/mmm/root/articles/mmmfs/framework/text$markdown+sidenotes.md

 3.3 content transclusion
 ------------------------

-The strengths of modular architectures should similarily extend also into the way the system will be used by users.
+The strengths of modular architectures should similarly extend also into the way the system will be used by users.
 If users are to store their information and customized behaviour in such an architecture, then powerful tools need to be present in order to assemble more complex solutions out of such parts.
 Therefore static content should be able to be linked to (as envisioned for the *Memex*, see above), but also to be <mmm-embed wrap="marginnote"